docker/docs/content/language/ruby/develop.md

 You can use containers to set up local services, like a database.
 In this section, you'll update the `compose.yaml` file to define a database service and a volume to persist data.

 In the cloned repository's directory, open the `compose.yaml` file in an IDE or text editor.
-Yyou need to add the database password file as an environment variable to the server service and specify the secret file to use .
+You need to add the database password file as an environment variable to the server service and specify the secret file to use .

 The following is the updated `compose.yaml` file.